luvitrocks/ludash/README.md

 ### size(...)

-When given a table, provides the count for the very number of values in that table.
+When given a **table**, provides the count for the very number of values in that table.

 ```lua
 _.size({1, 2, 3}) -- => 3
 _.size({one=1, two=2}) -- => 2
 ```

-When given a list of arguments, returns the count of these arguments.
+When given a list of **arguments**, returns the count of these arguments.

 ```lua
 _.size(1, 2, 3) -- => 3